Adaptive Scales of Spatial Integration and Response Latencies in a Critically-Balanced Model of the Primary Visual Cortex: Conclusion

-We have shown that a simple dynamical system poised at the onset of instability exhibits an input-strength dependent scale of integration of the system's input and input-strength dependent response latencies.
+We have shown that a simple dynamical system poised at the onset of instability exhibits an input-strength-dependent scale of integration of the system's input and input-strength-dependent response latencies.
 This finding strongly complements our previous results showing that a similar nonlinear process with fixed, nearest neighbor network connectivity leads to input-dependent functional connectivity.
 This system is thus the first proposed mechanism that can account for contrast dependence of spatial summation, functional connectivity, and response latencies.
 In this framework, these three characteristic properties of signal processing in V1 are intrinsically linked to one another.